How to avoid scams

 - Be careful of offers that seem too good to be true

-- Don’t click on or download anything you don’t trust.
-You can check where a link is going before you click on it by hovering over it.
+- Do not click on or download anything you don’t trust.
+Check where a link is going before you click on it by hovering over it

-- Don’t let anyone remotely access your computer
+- Do not let anyone remotely access your computer

 - Watch out for spelling or grammatical mistakes which are a sign of scam